CCBDA-UPC/Assignments-2020/Lab06.md

 This hands-on section guides you through the creation of a serverless architecture using AWS S3, AWS API Gateway, and AWS Lambda functions.
 This approach allows you to have a static website at AWS S3 that invokes an API gateway to perform a series of operations.

-The advantage of architecting a solution this way is that you don't need to provision or pay any computing resources to be used by the web server.
+The advantage of architecting a solution this way is that you don't need to provision or pay for any computing resources to be used by the web server.
 This architecture allows your service without spending much if there are no requests and to respond to high demand of requests without requiring any extra effort on your side.

 <p align="center"><img src="./images/Lab06-Serverless-Schema.png" alt="Serverless" title="Serverless"/></p>